HikmatullahEhsan/Laravel-Sqlite-Docker-Containerized-JWT-Authorization/README.md

 That should keep a small info pane open in your terminal (which you can exit with Ctrl + C).
 Visiting [localhost:3000](http://localhost:3000) in your browser should then load up your Laravel application with BrowserSync enabled and hot-reloading active.

-## MailHog

-The current version of Laravel (8 as of today) uses MailHog as the default application for testing email sending and general SMTP work during local development.
-Using the provided Docker Hub image, getting an instance set up and ready is simple and straight-forward.
-The service is included in the `docker-compose.yml` file, and spins up alongside the webserver and database services.

-To see the dashboard and view any emails coming through the system, visit [localhost:8025](http://localhost:8025) after running `docker-compose up -d site`.